 Tasks such as adding a product to a category or removing an item from display are as simple as a click of a button.
 And every one of our systems offers you a rich-text editor so you can create eye-catching and professional product descriptions that can really make your products stand out.

 Whether you want a few simple styling tools, such as bold and italic text, or a fully featured text editor, simply choose the level of functionality you require.

-A Rapid Web system also offers you a high degree of automation.
+A Rapid Web Services system also offers you a high degree of automation.
 Just choose what you need it to do and your system will take care of it – from the standard built-in processes such as updating your database, fixing links, modifying navigation and even creating search engine optimised code to bespoke features such as suggesting alternative products when an item is out of stock.